shayon15/icg/README.md

 Use Python Flask 3.2.1 Setup the database in your local server to work on this application .
 Download the code and perform python app.py from the command line.

-DB setup: It is done
+DB setup: It is done.

+Trying CI